oracle/graal/docs/reference-manual/embedding/embed-languages.md

 The GraalVM Polyglot API can be used from within a guest language using Java interoperability.
 This can be useful if a script needs to run isolated from the parent context.
 Inside guest languages the `Value` API cannot be used.
-Instead the language specific interoperoability API for foreign value is used.
+Instead the language-specific interoperability API for foreign values is used.
 Please refer to the individual language documentation for details on how to interoperate with foreign values.

 Consider the following code snippet as an example: